JonathanBout/WavyBirds/README.md

 # WavyBirds
-- Made with Python.NET, although it should be able to run without .NET.
 - Textures made with [pixilart](www.pixilart.com).
 - Code can be found in the [WavyBirds/Code](https://github.com/JonathanBout/WavyBirds/tree/master/WavyBirds/Code) folder, textures in the [WavyBirds/Images](https://github.com/JonathanBout/WavyBirds/tree/master/WavyBirds/Images) folder.